The Best Diet Before Embryo Transfer to Increase Fertility Chances

 Conclusion

-In general, having a proper IVF diet before embryo transfer helps embryo implantation and increases the chance of pregnancy.
+In general, having a proper IVF diet concerning the food to eat before embryo transfer helps embryo implantation and increases the chance of pregnancy.
 Recent investigations have shown that women with more vegetables and fresh fruits, whole grains, legumes, olive oil, fish, and less red meat in their IVF diet have a higher chance of getting pregnant.

 Raadina Team offers you special embryo transfer packages, which include booking doctor's appointments, applying for a medical visa, and booking suitable and affordable accommodations.